 LineViz: How to Measure Writing Rhythm (Postmortem)

-So I decided to build my own.
-I call it LineViz (for ‘line visualization’).
+So I took a stab at building my own; I call it LineViz (for ‘line visualization’).

 One of my own LinkedIn posts.
 It measured a 0.72 rhythm score (normalized between 0 and 1), a flow index of 52 (average characters per line), a relatively high Flesch Reading Score of 86, and relatively high entropy (0.85 normalized, with 2.55 bits required).